yangchi/LCPractice/README.md

 So how do you solve this with linear complexity and no extra space?
 XOR my friend.
 Becuase A XOR A = 0 and A XOR 0 = A. So you XOR all the numbers together, the result will be the number that appears only once.

 How about the second one?
 This one is even harder.
-The trick is, if you take the k-th digit out of the binary representation of the input numbers, add them together, and module the result to 3, you will have the k-th digit of the only single number.
-Why, because all other digits show up 3 times, so no matter whether it's an one or zero, you add it 3 times, it has no effect on the module operation.
+The trick is, if you take the k-th digit out of the binary representation of the input numbers, add them together, and modulo the result to 3, you will have the k-th digit of the only single number.
+Why, because all other digits show up 3 times, so no matter whether it's an one or zero, you add it 3 times, it has no effect on the modulo operation.
 Here is the code:

 	public class Solution {
 		public int singleNumber(int[] A) {